 “You can only climb as hard as you rest.”
-That was the kernel of rock climbing wisdom Jared Leto shared when explaining his prodigious productivity.
-And even a moment’s thought assures us that this concept makes perfect sense.
+Jared Leto shared that kernel of rock climbing wisdom to explain his prodigious productivity.
+Even a moment’s thought assures us that this concept makes perfect sense.

 Now consider the average high school student, so buried under so many academic, extracurricular, and social commitments that he can’t even get a good night’s sleep.
 This avalanche of activities might seem like the only path to success, but overwork all too often impedes real achievement.
 Not only do people, particularly teens, require lots of sleep for optimal performance, but even breaks make a difference.